forestgrape/coronavirus/index.md

 ## Early On Prevent Mucus Accumulations - Early On Ventilator

 ### Idea
 For the development of a virus induced ARDS, a decreased mucus clearance seems to be a key factor ([Yuen et al.](#yuen) showed this for Influenza).
 [Hong and colleagues](#hong) found that the mucus flow can be increased by humidified ventilation.
 [Hasani et al.](#hasani) found the same by humidifying the air in the entire room.
-This observation that humide air increases the mucus flow can be used as described these two settings or with other settings e.g. a stand-alone heated humidifier.
+This observation that humid air increases the mucus flow can be used as described these two settings or with other settings e.g. a stand-alone heated humidifier.
 Moreover breath-support-devices may not only be used to humidify, there are indications they may reduce the spread of viruses in the lungs.

 #### cascade of influences
 Increase humidity of inhaled air --> Increases the mucus clearance --> Decrease the viral load in the lower respiratory tract --> Increase the well-being and the overall prognosis